 7. Park Information: To inform people in a creative way of the Park's attributes, activities and facilities as well as appropriate ways to use and care for them.

-8. Integrated Coastal To promote and assist integrated coastal land Management: management associated with the Park and adjacent parts of the wider reserve.
+8. Integrated Coastal To promote and assist integrated coastal land parts of the wider reserve.